-We are now accepting registration only through SchoolSpeak.
-To register, click on the link below.
+Religious Education registration is accepted only through SchoolSpeak.
+The link to register will be published soon.
 You may also pay your Religious Education fees online, using your credit card, debit card, or PayPal.
 If you prefer, you may mail a check.

 Important Note about fees: Religious Education Fees do NOT cover all the expenses of the Religious Education program.
 The total cost per child is about $350 per child per year.
 All families are expected to contribute financially to St. John Fisher Parish.
 For this reason, we must charge additional fees for famlies that are not registered in the parish.
 Your child’s Religious Education is more important than paying the full fee.
 If the fee is a hardship for your family, please pay what you can.

 The safety of your children is always our prime concern.
 The Archdiocese requires that these directives be followed by staff and volunteer catechists.
 Our goal is to offer the most effective process of faith sharing in an atmosphere of security.

 Regular attendance is expected.
 If a child is ill, a parent is asked to call the RE Office 310-377-4573 before class time.

 If your child is late, he/she must go to the Religious Education Office, Room 107, to pick up a tardy slip.

 If there is an important reason for a child to leave class early, a parent must send a written note to the Religious Education Office, Room 107 before class begins on the day of request, or come to the office in person to request an early dismissal pass.
 Children will be given an early dismissal pass to give to the catechist.
 A parent or designated adult should go to the child’s class to pick up the child.